Following are highlights of the requirements under the Safety of Newborn Children Law:

 Designated Drop-Off Locations

-You must leave your baby with a qualified person at one of the following 3 locations to avoid prosecution:
+You must leave your baby with an on-duty staff member at one of the following three locations to avoid prosecution:

-- The emergency department of a hospital in Washington State.
-This is the safest drop-off location.
+1. Any hospital in the state of Washington.
+The emergency department of a hospital is open 24 hours a day and is the safest drop-off location.

 A parent of a newborn who leaves their newborn with a qualified person at a designated drop-off location is not subject to criminal liability.
 A qualified person means any person that you reasonably believe is:

-- An employee, volunteer, or medical staff member of a hospital or federally designated rural health clinic during its hours of operation.
+• An employee, volunteer, or medical staff member of a hospital or rural health clinic during its hours of operation.

 Revised Code of Washington 13.34.360 - Transfer of newborn to qualified person/ Criminal liability/Notification to child protective services/Definitions.